PecanProject/betydbdoc-dataentry/trait_insertion_api.md

   * `site`: This _may_ have any of the attributes `id`, `city`, `state`, `country`, and `sitename`.
-It _must_ have enough of these attributes to uniquely identify an existing site.  `sitename` _should_ be unique and is the preferred attribute to use in identifying a site.
+It _must_ have enough of these attributes to uniquely identify an existing site.
+Withing the database table `sites`, the values of `sitename` _should_ be unique and `sitename` is the preferred attribute to use in identifying a site.
 Unfortunately, uniqueness is not currently enforced and there are in fact several cases of multiple sites sharing the same site name.  **_In general, using the `id` attribute to identify a particular trait association is strongly discouraged and should be used only when necessary._**

   * `species`: Allowed attributes: `id`, `genus`, `species`, `scientificname`, `commonname`, `AcceptedSymbol`.  `scientificname` is the preferred attribute for identifying a species.
-It _should_ be unique except in cases where it is left blank.
-The `scientificname` is mainly left blank only in cases where a species row represents a category of plant; in this case, the `commonname` column is used to describe the category.
-Even for rows having non-blank `scientificname`, however, uniqueness is not yet enforced.
+Within the database table `species`, non-blank values of `scientificname` should be unique but this constraint is not yet enforced.  (`scientificname` is left blank in cases where a species row represents a category of plant; in this case, the `commonname` column is used to describe the category.)

     If a particular cultivar of the species is intended, a child `cultivar` element should be included.
-This element may use either a `name` attribute (preferred) or an `id` attribute to identify the cultivar.
-(Cultivar names are guaranteed to be unique within a given species.)
+This element may use either a `name` attribute (preferred) or an `id` attribute to identify the cultivar.  _Cultivar names are guaranteed to be unique within a given species._

   * `citation`: Allowed attributes: `id`, `author`, `year`, `title`, `doi`.
 The preferred method of selecting a citation is by doi or by author, year, and title (often just author and year will suffice).

   * `treatment`: Allowed attributes: `id`, `name`, `control`.
-The preferred method of selection a method is by name.
+The preferred method of selecting a method is by name.
 [In the process of implementation:
     A citation is _required_, either directly on the trait or as a default for a group of traits, if a treatment is to be specified.
 Moreover, the specified treatment must be associated with the specified citation.
 This will often